 The Hobbyist Machine Shop website has served well on the Internet as encouragement for new home machinist getting started in the hobby.
 The ton of email (if it could be weighed) sent to me confirms this statement.

 The web site was built through the years with several HTML editing tools.
 First was HoTMetaL Pro which many years ago went out of existence.
 I switched to Adobe GoLive and then to Macromedia Dreamweaver.
 Adobe purchased Macromedia and there was an inside battle between GoLive and Dreamweaver as to which program would be Adobe’s HTML flagship.
-Dreamweaver won out and… Continue reading
+Dreamweaver… Continue reading

 I just ordered a couple (2) 6-18 Volt Johnson 9167AK electric motors for the Roboboat project.
 I do not yet know if they are suitable.
 I’ll discover that once I receive them.
 This is part of the problem when buying something you can’t first touch and feel.
 Especially if it something you have never owned in the past.